Breonna Taylor police report gives few details, some wrong

 Walker was initially charged with attempted murder of a police officer, but that charge was dropped by prosecutors in May.
 Walker told police he didn’t know who was coming into the home and that he thought he was acting in self-defense.
 Mattingly was shot in the thigh and recovered.

-The release of Walker’s 911 call on May 28 marked the beginning of days of protests in Louisville, fueled by Taylor’s death and the death of a black man in police custdy in Minneapolis, George Floyd.
+The release of Walker’s 911 call on May 28 marked the beginning of days of protests in Louisville, fueled by Taylor’s death and the death of a black man in police custody in Minneapolis, George Floyd.